Are you ready for the next career step with your current employer or are you eager to take on more responsibilities in your current position?

 Unlike teachers, employers don’t necessarily prompt you to ask questions.
 When you’re in a job, the easiest way to learn and progress quickly is by taking your own initiative, asking questions and being proactive.

-Femke Strijckmans, recently promoted to Senior Consultant at Walters People, shares her five top tips to help you climb the ladder.
+Femke Strijckmans, recently promoted to Managing Consultant at Walters People, shares her five top tips to help you climb the ladder.

 1. Ask questions